blossomgame/blossom-3d-game/README.md

 <h2>🎯 Understanding Game Design Through Examples</h2>

 <p>
 One of the best ways to improve your skills is by analyzing existing browser games.
-For example, if you explore games like blossom game, you’ll notice how simple mechanics combined with clean design can create an engaging experience.
+For example, if you explore games like <a href="https://blossomgame.pro/"> blossom game</a>, you’ll notice how simple mechanics combined with clean design can create an engaging experience.
 </p>

 <p>